IVIG, SCIG and mABs Therapy

-Chronic conditions involve complex immune dysregulation and inflammatory responses.
+Monoclonal Antibodies (mABs) represent a new area in treating Long Covid, Post Vac and Chronic Illnesses.
+These conditions involve complex immune dysregulation and inflammatory responses.

 SCIG vs IVIG comparison see below.